Seth Moulton is a veteran, a father, and a Democrat who represents a new generation of leaders in Washington.

 Inspired to public service by his most important mentor in life, the great Black Minister Rev Peter Gomes, he joined the Marines in 2001, days after his college graduation and a few months before the attacks on 9/11.
 Leading a frontline infantry platoon in the first Marine company to enter Baghdad, he later worked to establish a free and independent Iraqi media, and served as a liaison to senior Iraqi military and political leaders for General Petraeus.
 While he was an outspoken critic of the Iraq War, he proudly served four tours, sharing the view of many of our servicemembers that he didn’t want anyone to go in his place.

-After returning home from Iraq, Seth earned joint degrees in Business and Public Policy at graduate school, and then worked in the private sector in Texas to build the country's first high speed rail line.
-But it wasn't long before he was called to serve once again - this time in his home district in Massachusetts.
+After returning home from Iraq, Seth used the G.I.
+Bill to earn joint degrees in business and public administration, and then became the managing director of Texas Central, building America’s first high-speed rail line.
+But it wasn't long before he was called to serve once again, this time in his home district in Massachusetts.